4g3nt47/JSChat/README.md

   A channel, when active, is handled by a single thread, which loops through a list of all the users using that particular channel, and broadcast any message that isn't a special query to all the users of the channel.
-This reduces overhead when many users are connected to different channels since only a thread is required to handle a chann- el.
+This reduces overhead when many users are connected to different channels since only a thread is required to handle a channel.

                                                                   Author: Umar Abdul